Please refer to section 3 for when this updated agreement takes effect

 Provider may access, review or copy on its own account, or disclose and transfer to any third party, any Data or Personal Information, to the extent required:

-- subject to Clause 30, to permit third party service providers to perform their services in connection with Provider’s business;
+- to permit third party service providers to perform their services in connection with Provider’s business;

 - to interact with Provider’s related bodies corporate;